CruzanCaramele/The_Awesome_web/Light_Box/README.md

 ## Modify Yourself

-* Choose 6 photos from Google (or your personal library) and replace the current images in your project
+* Replace the current images in the project within the assests folder
 * Replace the header text to something relevant to your new photos
-* Add one more option that Lightbox provides
+* Add one more option that Lightbox provides from [Lightbox options](http://lokeshdhakar.com/projects/lightbox2/#options)